dshanske/simple-location/readme.md

 will now be required to show maps for services that require API keys.

 ## Changelog

+### 5.0.24 ( 2025-??-?? )

+* Fix issues with Last Seen Widget
+* Refresh data
+* Identify short circuit logic that was not triggering
+* Fix variable naming
+* Toggle srcset to false by default due load
+* Update weather providers to latest APIs where possible

 ### 5.0.23 ( 2024-02-02 )